 Presented by: Mike Grill, MS NREMT-P

 How Not to Be Wrong When Everything Is on the Line

 Safety, assessment, patient care … the success of an EMS practitioner is judged on the quality of their critical decisions.
 Every day EMTs are forced to critically think their way through complicated operational and care-related situations under the worst possible circumstances, often with life-threatening consequences.
 Making good decisions is more than just relying upon luck.
 Strategies exist to improve mental performance under stress.
-This scenario-based class will discuss the limitations of cognition when faced with situational challenges.
-More importantly, it will describe specific practices to improve decision making and enhance mental performance under duress.
+This scenario-based class discussed the limitations of cognition when faced with situational challenges.
+More importantly, it described specific practices to improve decision making and enhance mental performance under duress.